-- Ventilate any rooms that contain freshly dry-cleaned clothing; they may release a chemical called tetrachloroethen.
+- Ventilate any rooms that contain freshly dry-cleaned clothing; they may release a chemical called tetrachloroethene.

 - In the summer months especially, open windows allow pollutants to enter your living space.
-Cool your home naturally with ceiling fans, heat blocking window treatments, and minimize your use of heat-producing appliances.
+Cool your home naturally with ceiling fans, and heat-blocking window treatments, and minimize your use of heat-producing appliances.